Las Vegas Domestic Violence Facts

 On the other hand, batteries that involve weapons and cause serious injuries are considered felonies.
 It is the Clark County District Attorney’s Office that handles all felony cases, including misdemeanor cases that transpire outside Las Vegas and other nearby cities.

-The City Attorney Office policy and NRS do not allow dismissal, unless the prosecutor fails to show that the defendant is indeed guilty of the crime.
+The District Attorney Office policy and NRS do not allow dismissal, unless the prosecutor fails to show that the defendant is indeed guilty of the crime.

 Domestic Violence Attorney

 If you have questions or if you are facing domestic violence charges in Las Vegas, then contact Attorney Ross Goodman today for a free consultation of your case.
 Ross Goodman has a proven track record as a domestic violence attorney in Las Vegas and can help you with legal representation.